Baldoyle: Features and Development

 Baldoyle village today has a coastal main street, with a Roman Catholic church, a community hall, a modern county library branch with sea views, and some shops and pubs.
 Slightly inland, among the older suburban houses, is a small shopping precinct containing a Lidl supermarket, a football club, another Roman Catholic church, and other amenities.
 On the approach from the coast road is a well-known pub, the Elphin.

 Many businesses in the area are represented by the Howth Sutton Baldoyle Chamber of Commerce.

 Baldoyle Industrial Estate

 On Grange Road towards Donaghmede is a light industrial estate, with more than forty businesses and the local An Post sorting and delivery office.
 Businesses located there include major generic pharmaceuticals player Mylan, the largest tenant of the estate, Irish Papers, Grange Builders Providers, Ferrum Trading Co Ltd Steel Stockholders, Poolbeg Press, Curtis & Lees, Ireland's Eye Knitwear, Grange Electrical Wholesalers, Baldoyle Print and Forest Tosara, producers of Sudocrem (invented in Dublin).

 Housing developments

-In the 20th and 21st centuries, Baldoyle has been at the centre of a large house-building programme, with the former racecourse having been sold to developers.
+In the 20th and 21st centuries, Baldoyle has been at the centre of a large housebuilding programme, with the former racecourse having been sold to developers.
 The new developments have begun, as "The Coast", facing a new local centre at the northern edge of Donaghmede, Clongriffin.
 Clongriffin Dart station opened in April 2010 serving Baldoyle and racecourse developments such as "The Coast", and northern Donaghmede.